bcsamrudh/Image-Text-Processor/README.md

 # Python Image Text Processor

-This Python Tkinter project is designed to open images, extract text from them, open links, correct the extracted text, and translate it to another language.
+This Python project is designed to open images, extract text from them, open links, correct the extracted text, and translate it to another language.
 It provides a graphical user interface (GUI) built with Tkinter for easy interaction.

 ## Features